Hard waste collection

-This collection occurs once a year and is for properties using Council's domestic waste collection service.
+Council provides a free hard waste collection once a year for residential properties using Council's domestic waste collection service.

-Broulee, Mossy Point, Tomakin, Woodlands, Guerilla Bay, Rosedale, Malua Bay up to Tallawang Avenue.
+Broulee, Mossy Point, Tomakin, Woodlands, Guerilla Bay, Rosedale, Malua Bay up to Tallawang Ave

-Malua Bay including Tallawang Avenue, Lilli Pilli, Denhams Beach, Surf Beach, Sunshine Bay including Bronte Crescent.
+Malua Bay including Tallawang Ave, Lilli Pilli, Denhams Beach, Surf Beach, Sunshine Bay, including Bronte Cres

 What items will be collected?